-- Put your valuables in a storage area, like your trunk or glove box. - Move the trunk security override switch to OFF. - Lock the glove box. - Lock all the doors except the driver's. - Take the door key with you. - Take the Remote Lock Control key chain with you.
+- Put your valuables in a storage area, like your trunk or glove box. - · Move the trunk security override switch to OFF. - Lock the glove box. - Lock all the doors except the driver's. - Then take the door key and Remote Lock Control keychain with you.